 When I first started big game hunting, most serious hunters handloaded their own ammunition.
-This was because the quality of the factory ammunition that was available was not always of the highest grade, and the selection of calibers, along with bullet weights and styles, was not the greatest either.
-Handloading is still very popular, especially for those who do a lot of shooting and are looking to save money by reusing the brass shell casings and buying the other components of ammunition in bulk, but fortunately the quality and variety of factory ammunition available today is no longer an issue.
+This was because the quality of the factory-loaded ammunition that was available was not always of the highest grade, and the selection of calibers, along with bullet weights and styles, was not the greatest either.
+Handloading is still very popular, especially for those who do a lot of shooting and are looking to save money by reusing the brass shell casings and buying the other components of ammunition in bulk.
+Fortunately, the quality and variety of factory ammunition available today is no longer a problem.
 Here's what you need to know to select the right ammunition for hunting.
 For the purposes of this discussion, we will be looking at only rifle ammunition.

 What Caliber is Your Rifle?